-The Group's leather business started as a SME 17 years ago.
-Today, Pecca Group is the market leader in the automotive leather upholstery for OEM passenger vehicles in Malaysia.
-With funds raised from the Initial Public Offer on 19 April 2016, the Group continues to pursue its vision to be the leading leather upholstery manufacturer globally.
+Pecca Group ("the Group") is the market leader in the automotive leather upholstery for OEM passenger vehicles in Malaysia.
+With funds raised from the Initial Public Offer on the main board of Bursa Malaysia on 19 April 2016, the Group continues to prudently pursue its vision to be the leading leather upholstery manufacturer globally.

-Pecca Group's current business activities are predominately in the automotive segment, however, the Group has made significant inroads into the aviation segment.
+Pecca Group's current business activities are predominately in the automotive segment, however, the Group continues its effort to penetrate into the aviation segment.
 The automotive segment focuses on the styling, manufacturing, distribution and installation of leather upholstery for car seat covers and accessory covers, and the supply of leather cut pieces for the Original Equipment Manufacturer ("OEM") segment, Pre-delivery Inspection ("PDI") segment and Replacement Equipment Manufacturer ("REM") segment.
-On the other hand, the aviation segment currently involves the provision of repair and restoration of non-structural cabin interior parts and material under the Part 145 Repair Station license granted by Department of Civil Aviation, Malaysia ("DCA").
-On 7 September 2016, our 60% subsidiary, Pecca Aviation Services Sdn Bhd secures the aviation leather upholstery scope to be included in our license from DCA.
-Besides securing seat cover replacement contracts for private aircrafts, the Board is hopeful that we will secure our first leather seat covers supply contract for commercial aircrafts in the near future.
+On the other hand, the aviation segment currently involves the provision of repair and restoration of non-structural cabin interior parts and material under the Part 145 Repair Station license granted by Civil Aviation Authority of Malaysia ("DCA").
+On 1 March 2018, we submitted our application for Production Organization Approval to DCA to confirm our capability to do manufacturing.
+The Board is hopeful that we will secure our first leather seat covers supply contract for commercial aircraft in the near future.